 Below is a summary of some financial benefits available to Kinship Caregivers:

 Kinship caregivers and the children in their care can apply for Ohio Works First cash grant assistance, which is funded by TANF (Temporary Assistance for Needy Families).
 To be eligible for OWF, you must be related by blood or marriage, or be a legal custodian or guardian to the child in your care.

 There are two types of OWF funding: child only and grant income for yourself.
 If you elect to apply for child only, your income will not be taken into account and you will not receive money for yourself.
 Child only monthly benefits are generally available until the child turns 18 or leaves your home.
 If you also apply for grant funds for yourself your income will be considered and you may be required to work.
 Benefits will only be available for three years.
 It’s a good idea to consult legal counsel about your options and which makes more sense for your situation.

-The average Ohio Works First monthly payment per recipient was $203.58.
+The average Ohio Works First monthly payment as of November 2021 per recipient was $221.
 Benefits are issued through either the Ohio Pathway card, which is a pre-paid debit MasterCard, or deposited directly into a checking or savings account.